equalsraf/neovim-qt/README.md

    these are async (return void)
 2. To get the result of the call catch the corresponding signals, by convention these signals are named 'on\_' + slot\_name
-3. The Neovim() class is automagically generated using a lua script (based on the dispatch generator from neovim)
+3. The Neovim() class is automagically generated from the Neovim metadata
 5. For Neovim functions that take the **Object** type we use **QVariant**, this seems to be the natural equivalent in Qt